-Clinical Support Teams (Team A, Team B, Neuropsych) are responsible for completing all administrative support needs.
+Clinical Support Teams (Team A, Team B, Neuropsychology) are responsible for completing all administrative support needs.
 Major components of their positions include phone support to patients (answering questions, relaying messages, transferring calls), new patient preparation (sending packets, scoring returned packets), referral management, scheduling new patient appointments, and no show/cancel less than 48-hour letters.

 Schedulers are the responsible for all clinical schedule edits (vacations, meetings, CME, changes to available time) and appointment related tasks (cancelling, rescheduling, bump-list, and wait-list).
-They schedule all follow-up appointments at our exit-scheduling suite following visits with clinicians at 5D.
+They schedule all follow-up appointments.

-Katy, Outpatient Psychiatry's RN, major functions include RX refills; medication questions/side effects, etc. She is the middle person between the patient and doctor for clinical needs.
-Katy will follow up with patients on requests and relay information between provider and their patient.
+Katy, Ellie, Julie, and Mary, Outpatient Psychiatry RN's, major functions include RX refills; medication questions/side effects, etc. They will be the middle person between the patient and doctor for clinical needs.
+They will follow up with patients on requests and relay information between provider and their patient.

-Resource Specialist focuses on connecting patients with other facilities/providers.
-Each have tasks that are unique to their section, but tasks may consist of obtaining release of information, met with families during or after their appointment about resources, send out welcome packets to adult patients, connect with new patients that are scheduled, etc. They also join triage meetings and will follow up with the patients to go over the recommendations and assist further.
+The Resource Specialist role focuses on connecting patients with other facilities/providers.
+Each have tasks that are unique to their section, but tasks may consist of obtaining release of information, meet with families during or after their appointment about resources, send out welcome packets to adult patients, connect with new patients that are scheduled, etc. They may also join triage meetings and follow up with the patients to go over the recommendations and assist further.